kratcliff/btownmesh.org/index.md

 # Welcome!

-We are the [Central Ohio Mesh](https://meshcolumb.us), the [Meshtastic](https://meshtastic.org/) local group for the Columbus, Ohio metro area.
+We are [btownmesh.org](https://btownmesh.org), the [Meshtastic](https://meshtastic.org/) local group for the Bloomington, Indiana, USA area.
 We are still in the process of organizing, and we need _your_ help!

 # Join Up

-For more information, and to join the community, please [join our Discord server!](https://discord.com/invite/B6fuujsHJu)
+For more information, and to join the community, please join our Signal group.

 # What is Meshtastic?